JDGrimes/wp-l10n-validator/README.md

    a class constructor (`My_Class::__construct`) will ignore `new My_Class()`.
 Calls within a class to `parent::method()` will be mapped to the class that is specified in the `extends` statement.
 If a method is being ignored in a parent class, it will also be ignored in child classes as well.
+If a method is being ignored in an interface, all classes that implement that interface will have that method ignored as well (since 0.3.0).
  * `ignored-properties` - (0.3.0+) An associative array of class properties to ignore.
    The values are currently just expected to be `true`.
 To ignore any strings in the default value for a property, add it like this: `My_Class::$my_property`.
 This